Barcode Scanner Home Se Habla Espanol

 • Do I need barcodes to have long life span, i.e. over one year?

-• If you answered Yes to these questions, please read the section below on Thermal Transfer printing methods.
-If you answered No, see the section on Direct thermal printing methods.
+If you answered yes to these questions, please read the section below on thermal transfer printing methods.
+If you answered no, see the section on direct thermal printing methods.

 Thermal Transfer

 Thermal transfer barcode printing produces high quality crisp barcodes with a long shelf life of over a year.
 Thermal transfer printers work by using heat to transfer carbon ribbon to the printing media.
-This means that the printing media does not need to be heat sensitive (in contrast to Direct Thermal media), and can withstand exposure to direct sunlight and heat.
+This means that the printing media does not need to be heat sensitive (in contrast to direct thermal media), and can withstand exposure to direct sunlight and heat.
 It also means that ribbons and print heads need to be replaced along with the correct media for the ribbon.
-While there are more supplies involved with Thermal Transfer printing, the labels and tags that are printed will be able to endure adverse conditions.
+While there are more supplies involved with thermal transfer printing, the labels and tags that are printed will be able to endure adverse conditions.

 Direct Thermal

-Direct Thermal barcode printers work well for labeling in temperature controlled areas for under a year.
-Direct Thermal material is much more sensitive to its environment than Thermal Transfer material.
-Due to the nature of the materials used in Direct Thermal printing, the labels will darken if exposed to direct sunlight or heat.
+Direct thermal barcode printers work well for labeling in temperature controlled areas for under a year.
+Direct thermal material is much more sensitive to its environment than thermal transfer material.
+Due to the nature of the materials used in direct thermal printing, the labels will darken if exposed to direct sunlight or heat.
 The media used is a heat sensitive thermal paper which darkens with exposure to heat.
 During printing, the print head is in direct contact with the barcode printer paper, thereby using heat and pressure to mark the labels.
-The print heads used in Direct Thermal barcode printers have longer durability, plus the overall cost of operation is lessened due to a lack of ribbon cost.
-The downfall to these printers, in addition to potential darkening, is that the color is limited to black, and the barcodes are not as crisp as barcodes from Thermal Transfer barcode printers.
+The print heads used in direct thermal barcode printers have longer durability, plus the overall cost of operation is lessened due to a lack of ribbon cost.
+The downfall to these printers, in addition to potential darkening, is that the color is limited to black, and the barcodes are not as crisp as barcodes from thermal transfer barcode printers.

-Printer Supplies: Print heads, Ink, Ribbons & Media
+Print Heads, Ink, Ribbons and Media

 The type of printer you are using will dictate what supplies you will need when it comes to purchasing replacement print heads, printer ribbons, ink and media type.
-For Direct Thermal barcode label printers, print heads need to be replaced periodically and labels and tags must be specifically purchased for Direct Thermal printing.
-For Thermal Transfer printing, all three components are needed.
+For direct thermal barcode label printers, print heads need to be replaced periodically and labels and tags must be specifically purchased for direct thermal printing.
+For thermal transfer printing, all three components are needed.
 It is important to make sure that ribbon, media, and printer are all compatible.
 For inkjet printing, labels and ink are needed.

 Print heads are used for both types of thermal printing, but be sure to reorder the correct print heads for your printer model.

-Media types, including labels, tags, and tickets, are purchased depending on type of printer: Inkjet, Thermal Transfer or Direct Thermal.
+Media types, including labels, tags, and tickets, are purchased depending on type of printer: inkjet, thermal transfer or direct thermal.
 Direct thermal printing will not be successful if plain labels are loaded into the printer; heat sensitive paper is necessary.

-Ribbon is only needed in Thermal Transfer printing, and it must be compatible with the model of the printer being used.
+Ribbon is only needed in thermal transfer printing, and it must be compatible with the model of the printer being used.
 For inkjet printers, as with regular desktop inkjet printers, the compatibility between the ink cartridges and the model of printer is very important.

-Software Requirements & Device Drivers
+Software Requirements and Device Drivers

 Some software applications only work with specific barcode printer drivers, so it is advisable to check with the software manufacturer to determine the compatibility of a specific barcode printer with your software.

-Accessories & Options
+Accessories and Options

 Most barcode printers are available with options for either a manual tear bar, auto cutter, or auto peel for delivering the label, tag, or ticket.
-This is purely a preference depending on usage & needs.
+This is purely a preference depending on usage and needs.

 Another option is gap sensing vs. black mark sensing within the printer.
 Gap sensing, which requires labels without color variation, involves a beam reflecting off the label.
 When there is a gap in the label the beam does not reflect, and the printer knows it is a new label.
 Black mark is essentially the opposite and requires labels with black stripes.
 The beam of light is shot from inside the printer and when it hits, the black is absorbed instead of reflected, letting the printer know it has reached a new label.
-Label rewinders are an accessory to consider when purchasing your barcode printer.
-This machine gives you the option of loading your labels onto a new core to be used on another machine.
-It allows for controlled, passive rewinding to ensure the printed labels are not damaged between steps and can easily be loaded onto another machine if needed.

 When considering a barcode printer, there are a number of factors concerning environment and functionality.
 Questions to consider include: